 In step 5, the SUCI can be an onboarding SUCI.

 Further in step 5, the SUCI carried in AN parameter and NAS-PDU can be of type anonymous SUCI if the construction of SUCI as described in clause 6.12 cannot be used and if the employed EAP method supports SUPI privacy.
-If anonymous SUCI is used, the UE shall send a 64-bit random number in the AN parameters.
+If anonymous SUCI is used, the UE shall include a 64-bit random number part of the “username” in the anonymous SUCI as UE identity element in the AN parameters.
 The random number generation should follow the recommendations given in SP 800-90A [110] or equivalent.
-If the UE provides a key identifier already allocated in the TNGF, the UE will be rejected.Editor's Note: Whether also the anonymous SUCI is sent in the AN parameter is ffs.
+If the UE provides a SUCI already stored in the TNGF, the UE will be rejected.

 Step 6-7 is performed as described in clause 7A.2.1.

 In step 8 of clause 7A.2.1, in case the AUSF receives an onboarding indication, the AUSF shall perform steps 6-10 and 14-17 as described in Annex I.2.2.2.